moberwasserlechner/jopencage/README.md

 I you find a bug of have a question ask it in a kind and reproducable way.
 I do this mostly in my spare time and for fun.

-If you want to buy me a beer :), here is my [paypal link](https://www.paypal.me/moberwasserlechner).
+If you want to give me your money, do not wait here is my [paypal link](https://www.paypal.me/moberwasserlechner) :)

 # Usage